Welcome to my brain. Things are not quite lined up right in here. I think I measured wrong?

 Psst… Pick “Rhinestones.”
 Trust Me

-So…the name of this site – true story.
-I have ADHD.
-And my life is (mostly) organized even if my brain fights it.
+Well, as you can tell by my url, I have ADHD.
+Despite that, my life is (mostly) organized even if my brain fights it.
 Every.
 Single.
 Day.

-But how many super creative this is-the-best-idea-I-can’t-believe-I-thought-of-this projects have you not started because you just can’t get them to travel from your brain out into the world?
-And I won’t even mention how many of the ones you’ve started are still sitting there, staring at you, begging you to finish them.
+But how many super artistic this is-the-best-idea-I-can’t-believe-I-thought-of-this projects have you not started because you just can’t get them to travel from your brain out into the world?
+And I won’t even mention how many of the ones you’ve started are still sitting there, staring at you, begging you to finish them?

 Half-painted-end-table-that-would-look-so-awesome-as-an-ottoman-but-also-works-as-a-horizontal-surface-to-put-all-the-crap-in-the-garage-on, I’m looking at you.